AdobeDocs/pdfservices-api-documentation/src/pages/overview/3.0.0/pdf-extract-api/gettingstarted.md

 #### Test files

-The sample files reference input and output files located in the sample project’s [resource directory (for Node.js)](https://github.com/adobe/pdfservices-node-sdk-samples/tree/master/resources).
+The sample files reference input and output files located in the sample project’s [resource directory](https://github.com/adobe/pdfservices-node-sdk-samples/tree/master/resources).
 You can of course modify the files and paths or use your own files.

 #### Custom projects